wish44165/ntd/README.md

 ### Acknowledgements

-We extend our gratitude to the authors referenced in [PuriDivER](https://github.com/clovaai/puridiver) for furnishing the organized code base, facilitating the reproducibility of results, and enabling performance comparison with multiple approaches.
+We extend our gratitude to the authors in [PuriDivER](https://github.com/clovaai/puridiver) for furnishing the organized code base, facilitating the reproducibility of results, and enabling performance comparison with multiple approaches.

 ### Citation